 A cryptographic process that allows the proof of the source (with non-repudiation) and the verification of the integrity of that data.

-The Digital Transformation Agency is an Executive Agency within the Social Services Portfolio.
-The DTA exists to make it easy for people to deal with government, by helping government transform services to be simple, clear and fast.
+An Australian Government agency whose role is to make it easy for people to deal with government, by helping government agencies transform services to be simple, clear and fast.

 Defence Intelligence Organisation